 - protecting and improving public health

-- protecting children from harm
+- protecting children and young persons from harm

+Your premises will also need a personal licence holder to sell and authorise the sale of alcohol.
+This person is known as the Designated Premises Manager (DPM).
 A person can only be the Designated Premises Manager of one premises at a time.

 Mandatory conditions will be attached to your licence and the Board may decide to put additional conditions on your licence.

 You must apply to the Board to vary your premises licence if you want to make any changes.
 For example, a change of Designated Premises Manager, a change to the information contained in your operating plan, or a change to the layout plan.